JorjaFox/library/content/posts/recaps/csi/strip-maul.md

 ## Quotes

-**Sidle:** I never had to patrol the streets like this.
+**Sara:** I never had to patrol the streets like this.
 I mean, not even when I was a CSI 1.
 **Sgt.
 Weiss** It is a little crazy.
 Full moon tonight.
-**Sidle:** You know, not to discount the crazy, but no lunar affect on human behavior has ever been established.
+**Sara:** You know, not to discount the crazy, but no lunar affect on human behavior has ever been established.

 - - -

-**Sidle:** This grass ain't hay.
+**Sara:** This grass ain't hay.